-Archie Andrews, age 17, lives with his mother Sara, his 21-year old brother Max, Max's 2-year old daughter Angel, and his step-father Reggie.
+The customer, age 17, lives with his mother, his step-father, his 21-year old brother, and the brother's 2-year old daughter.
 No one in the home plans to file a tax return for the current year, and no one is claimed as a tax dependent by someone else.